-What Is Named Entity Recognition (NER): Benefits, Use Cases, Algorithms
+What is Named Entity Recognition (NER): Benefits, Use Cases

 Named Entity Recognition Definition

 Named Entity Recognition (NER) is a field of computer science and natural language processing that deals with the identification and classification of named entities in text.